Bonkers candy

-In February 2012, Leaf Brands, LLC acquired the trademark and planned to reintroduce the classic brand back into the market by the end of 2015.
+In February 2012, Leaf Brands, LLC, acquired the trademark and planned to reintroduce the classic brand into the market by the end of 2015.
 In November 2016, Bonkers Fruit Candy's Facebook and Twitter accounts stated, "We made more samples of Bonkers Fruit Chews on the line last week and we think they look pretty good!
 Getting closer but no date yet.."
-(With two pictures below), there have been no more updates on Bonkers Fruit Candy.
+(With two pictures below, there have been no more updates on Bonkers Fruit Candy.)